 - jobs.ac.uk also lists PhD opportunities, not just in the UK, see jobs.ac.uk/phd

-When you graduate, you might think you need to choose between University or the “real world”, see figure 13.2.
+When you graduate, you might think you need to choose between University or the “real world”, see figure 15.2.
 That’s a popular misconception and a false dichotomy.
-In computing it is common for people to cross back and forth several times between industry (the so-called real world) and academia (the ivory towers).
+In computing it is common for people to cross back and forth between industry (sometimes known as the real world) and academia (the ivory towers).

 Commercial or real-world experience is valuable in academia and academic experience is valuable beyond academia.
 So, if you think you need to choose between the two, think again.
 Doing an internship or placement with a commercial company can be useful background for a career in academia, both in research and teaching.
 Lots of research is done in partnerships between commercial companies and Universities, some of these create startups, University spin-offs or corporate spin-offs etc.

 Your learning shouldn’t stop when you finish University either, so you might work for a bit, study for a bit, work a bit more and so on.
-Some of this learning might be formal and academic with qualifications, others might be badged in different ways.
-This is called lifelong learning, see section 14.8 and chapter 12.
+You might even study part-time.
+Some of this study might be formal and academic with qualifications, others might be badged in different ways.
+This is called lifelong learning, see section 19.8 and chapter 18.

 If you’re thinking about doing a PhD and going into research, it’s obviously a good idea to talk to Professors and academics about what is involved.
 Don’t just ask Professors though, talk to PhD students, postdocs and especially people who did a PhD but didn’t go into academia.
 Most people with a PhD don’t go on into academia as a career.
-(Ruben 2017) This means that asking a Professor if you should do a PhD is a bit like asking a Hollywood film star if you should become an actor.
-The film star can only give you part of the story that is likely to suffer from survivorship bias.
-(McCormack 2017)
+(Ruben 2017) A PhD gives you lots of transferable skills but ask for advice outside and inside academia, see figure 15.3.
+It’s easy to lose sight of your transferable skills, especially if you’re unsure about academia vs. industry as a post PhD route.
+Holly Prescott’s guide: What are my career options with a PhD? outlines some of the options.
+(Prescott 2023)

 Let’s pause here.
 Insert a breakpoint in your